Seattle City Council repeals 'head tax' weeks after enactment

 The measure, passed on May 14, would have levied a tax of roughly 14 cents per employee per hour worked within the city to raise at least $45 million over five years.
 The revenues were earmarked to build affordable housing and furnish support services for the homeless.

-Sponsors of the tax said Seattle’s biggest-earning businesses should bear some burden for easing a shortage of low-cost housing that they helped create in driving up real estate prices to the point where the working poor and many middle-class families can no longer afford to live in the city.
+Sponsors of the tax said Seattle’s biggest-earning businesses should shoulder some burden for easing a low-cost-housing shortage they helped create through an over-heated real estate market that has left the working poor and many middle-class families unable to afford to live in the city.

 Opponents branded the measure a “tax on jobs” and said they feared it would spark an economic backlash.

 Amazon had threatened to abandon plans for a major downtown office building if the head tax was approved.
+After Tuesday’s vote, Herdener said Amazon was committed to “being part of the solution to homelessness” and would continue to invest in nonprofit groups addressing the problem.

+Advocates for the poor say that rampant homelessness in the city is an extension of a larger crisis in affordable housing.

+They cite data showing Seattle’s median home prices have soared to $820,000 and that 41 percent of renters ranked as “rent-burdened,” meaning they pay about a third or more of their income on housing.

 The debate has been closely watched by politicians in major cities nationwide.
 Last month, about 40 elected officials from across the country, some from local governments vying to host Amazon’s second headquarters, published an open letter to Seattle in support of the head tax and expressing concern that Amazon opposed the measure.